Cégep à distance

 - Asynchronous approach: The asynchronous approach means that the student studies when and where it is convenient for them.
 The studies are therefore tailored to their needs.

-- Tailored support and supervision: Our Educational Planning and Organization Sector team and our tutors offer professional services that are adapted to each student, from the moment that a request for admission is received until the granting of a diploma.
+- Tailored support and supervision: Our Educational Planning and Organization Sector team and our tutors offer professional services that are adapted to each student, from the moment that a request for admission is received until the completion of the course or the granting of a diploma.

-- Continuous intake and variable completion: Registration is available year-round and students can begin their courses as soon as they receive their materials.
-They can finish the course at their own pace within the period specified by the Cégep à distance rules and regulations, without being registered in a specific cohort.
+- Continuous intake and variable completion: Registration is available year-round, and students can begin their courses as soon as they receive their materials.
+They can finish the course at their own pace within the period specified by the Cégep à distance rules, individually, without being registered in a specific cohort.

 To learn more: